Vlod-github/Self-learning-AI-based-on-chain-commands/README.md

 It turned out pretty well.
 The main advantage of this approach is that we have absolutely no idea about the rules that the external environment sets and how the agent interacts with it.
 To work, it is enough just to be able to evaluate the effectiveness of an agent using some function.

 You can develop the algorithm in different directions, for example, expand the command system, which will allow you to obtain completely new behavior models, use adaptive hyperparameters for GA, parallelize by running several simulations with subsequent integration.
 Good luck!

+## Launch and modification
+In order to launch .w3x maps you need any warcraft 3 version 1.26+

+In order to view the code it is enough to open the map in the World Editor, which is in the folder with warcraft 3, but JassNewGenPack is recommended, because it has TESH built in, which has a jass syntax highlighting

+In order to modify and save these maps you need a JassNewGenPack with cjass support, such as [this](https://xgm.guru/p/wc3/jassnewgenpack-r)